cockroachdb/docs/create-index.md

 ---
 title: CREATE INDEX
 summary: The CREATE INDEX statement creates an index for a table.
-Indexes improve SQL's performance by helping it locate data without having to look through every row of a table.
+Indexes improve your database's performance by helping SQL locate data without having to look through every row of a table.
 toc: false
 ---

 The `CREATE INDEX` [statement](sql-statements.html) creates an index for a table.
-[Indexes](indexes.html) improve SQL's performance by helping it locate data without having to look through every row of a table.
+[Indexes](indexes.html) improve your database's performance by helping SQL locate data without having to look through every row of a table.

 {{site.data.alerts.callout_info}}Indexes are automatically created for a table's <a href="constraints.html#primary-key"><code>PRIMARY KEY</code></a> and <a href="constraints.html#unique"><code>UNIQUE</code></a> columns.<br><br>When querying a table, CockroachDB uses the fastest index.
 For more information about that process, see <a href="https://www.cockroachlabs.com/blog/index-selection-cockroachdb-2/">Index Selection in CockroachDB</a>.{{site.data.alerts.end}}